jiaqingxie/DeepProtein/Readme.md

 Done:
-1. Dataset Built for: Fluorescence Dataset
+1. Dataset Built for Fluorescence Dataset

 test on the CNN probing on the Fluorescence dataset